johnmalek312/Jarvis-Voice-Assistant/README.md

 python main.py
 ```

-Once running, Nova will listen for voice commands and respond accordingly.
+Once running, Jarvis will listen for voice commands and respond accordingly.
 Use the configured hotkeys to control the assistant:

 - **Pause Key**: Toggles the assistant on/off (Requires some fixing)
 - **Home Key**: Stops the assistant completely